justeat/gulp-build-fozzie/README.md

   Default: `true`

-  Shoud file sizes be displayed when a task is run?
+  Should file sizes be displayed when a task is run?

 - #### `showFiles`